 The short answer is yes, but it will very likely take longer and require more ozone exposure to eliminate the odor.
-Odor Crusher products were designed to eliminate bacteria and the odor caused by bacteria that occurs while participating in typical duty activities.
+Odor Crusher products were designed to eliminate the odor caused by contaminants that occurs while participating in typical duty activities.
 In the case of chemical-caused odors, the break-down of the odor causing elements will take longer since products like gasoline and fuel have much more complex chemical compositions.
 The effectiveness of the product and the time required to eliminate the smell will also vary greatly depending on the extent and exact nature of the chemical exposure.

 Can I use Odor Crusher products to eliminate odors from athletic equipment and clothing?

 Again the answer is yes.
-Depending on how long your gear has been used and the nature of the clothing or equipment, the cleaning process may take longer due to the accumulation of bacteria and odor.
+Depending on how long your gear has been used and the nature of the clothing or equipment, the cleaning process may take longer due to the accumulation of odor.
 For example, your one-year-old running shoes that have hundreds of miles on them will very likely take several cycles in an Odor Crusher bag or closet to get good results initially.